NishanHolla/NishanHolla/README.md

 		<td><a href="https://www.linkedin.com/in/urvashi-bhargava-b66100262/"><b>Urvashi Bhargava</b></a></td>
 		<td>Talented yet creative, Nishan is an out of the box thinker and a great leader.
 He is indeed a pleasure to work with.
 Besides having a great sense of humor he is a systematic organizer and an innovative programmer.
-If your looking for anyone to spice up your experience, Sarthak is who I would recommend.</td>
+If your looking for anyone to spice up your experience, Nishan is who I would recommend.</td>
 		<td>CSE Student, PESU Bangalore</td>
 	</tr>